Bridging Ethernet Connections (as of Ubuntu 16.04)

 If you use sudo -i and enter your password, then you will not have to use sudo before each command.
 It may also save you some typing in the future.

 Ensure that both (or all) of your interfaces are installed and enabled.
 If they are then you may proceed at this point.
-For a few moments, if your computer is connected to the internet then it will be disconnected until a certain point is reached.
+For a few moments, if your computer is connected to the Internet then it will be disconnected temporarily.

-Open Konsole and use the following commands.
-Note that when interfaces are referenced, they refer to device names assigned by linux such as "eth0" and "eth1".
-Also note that myBridge is the name of the bridge that you wish to have.
-This can be anything, but a simple name like bridge0 or bridge1 is suggested.
+Open a terminal and use the following commands.
+Note that when interfaces are referenced, they refer to device names assigned by Linux such as "eth0" and "eth1".
+A bridge can be anything, but a simple name like bridge0 or br0 is suggested.

 ip addr flush dev <interface 1> ip addr flush dev <interface 2> brctl addbr <bridge name> brctl addif <bridge name> <interface 1> <interface 2> ip link set dev <bridge name> up